Pan Fried Trout with a Lemon Butter Sauce Recipe

 We are on our annual vacation to Park City to visit old friends and neighbors while getting a little skiing in.
-It brings back a lot of memories from the six years we lived here after moving out of New York City.
+It brings back many memories from the six years we lived here after moving west from New York City.
 Some of those memories include the great meals we enjoyed at our favorite local restaurants.

-This recipe is from a new restaurant in Park City called Mustang Restaurant (at least new to me) and was created by Bill Hufferd.
-It is served with a simple lemon butter sauce with capers and rosemary.
-Chef Hufferd says, "Because of the trout's tender, flaky texture, pan sear the filets to keep them intact."
+This recipe is an adaptation of one from a new restaurant in Park City called Mustang Restaurant (at least new to me).
+It is served with a simple lemon butter sauce with capers and chives.
+Chef Hufferd says, "Because of the trout's tender, flaky texture, pan sear the fillets to keep them intact."

-Bill Hufferd’s Mustang Restaurant is at 890 Main Street, Park City, Utah.
+The Mustang is at 890 Main Street, Park City, Utah.

 Trout with Lemon Butter Sauce